Creative Value Chains

 Summary of the book

-A short video clip (4mn) explaining the book project.
+A short video clip (4mn) explaining the book project, in particular its key messages, methods and potential impact.

 Law by Music Performance-Lecture